-• To produce guidance for the future development of Lee Green district town centre in a holistic rather than a piecemeal way by adding a detailed area strategy or master planning to the Lee Neighbourhood Forum in the future.
-This has long been called for by the local community, for example in this 2007 report by the Lee Manor Society.
+- To produce guidance for the future development of Lee Green district town centre in a holistic rather than a piecemeal way by adding a detailed area strategy or master planning to the Lee Neighbourhood Forum in the future.
+This has long been called for by the local community, for example in this 2007 report by the Lee Manor Society. - The development of a masterplan is strongly encouraged to guide future development in the area demarcated as the Lee Green District Town Centre so that an integrated approach is adopted to the development of individual sites.